venkatn427/contactCenterAnalysis/README.md

     supervisors_df_cleaned.write.partitionBy("team").parquet(supervisors_partitioned_path, mode

 3. **Using Broadcast Join while joining agents with Interactions Dataset**:
-Assuming Agents Dataset is smaller compared to Interactions and can fit in memory.
+   1. *Assuming Agents and Supervisors Datasets is smaller compared to Interactions and can fit in memory*
-Assuming Supervisors Dataset is smaller compared to Interactions and can fit in memory.
+   2. *Broadcast joins can be more efficient than regular joins because they avoid the expensive shuffle operation that normally occurs during a join.
+Shuffling involves redistributing data across nodes, which can be slow and resource-intensive.*

 ```python
 from pyspark.sql.functions import broadcast